ARM-software/psa-api/doc/crypto/api/library/library.rst

     *   A client-server implementation, in which `psa_crypto_init()`, or :code:`psa_crypto_init_subsystem(PSA_CRYPTO_SUBSYSTEM_COMMUNICATION)`, establishes the communication with the server.
         No key management or cryptographic operation can be performed until this is done.

-    *   An implementation in which `psa_crypto_init()`, or :code:`psa_crypto_init_subsystem(PSA_CRYPTO_SUBSYSTEM_RANDOM)`, initializes the random bit generator, and no operations that require the RNG can be performed until this is done.
+    *   An implementation in which `psa_crypto_init()`, or :code:`psa_crypto_init_subsystem(PSA_CRYPTO_SUBSYSTEM_RANDOM)`, initializes the random bit generator.
+        No operations that require output from the random bit generator can be performed until this is done.
-        For example, random data, key, IV, or nonce generation; randomized signature or encryption; and algorithms that are implemented with blinding.
+        For example, random data, key, IV, or nonce generation; randomized signature or encryption; key encapsulation; password-authenticated key exchange; and algorithms that are implemented with blinding.

 .. warning::